Seoul: N. Korea fires ballistic missile toward eastern sea

 Seoul’s Joint Chiefs of Staff said the missile was launched from the western town of Sukchon, north of the capital, Pyongyang, and flew across the country toward waters off the North’s eastern coast.

-The launch was also detected by Japan’s military, which said the missile flew about 250 kilometers (155 miles) at a maximum altitude of 50 kilometers (30 miles).
+The South Korean and Japanese militaries assessed that the missile flew about 250 to 290 kilometers (155 to 180 miles) at a maximum altitude of 30 to 50 kilometers (18 to 30 miles).
 The relatively low trajectory seemed to align with the flight characteristics of some of North Korea’s newer short-range weapons designed to evade missile defenses.

 Japanese Defense Minister Yasukazu Hamada said the missile landed in waters outside of the country’s exclusive economic zone.
 He said North Korea’s intensifying testing activity was “significantly heightening” regional tensions and that Japan lodged a protest with the North through their embassies in Beijing.